• Skip to primary navigation

 An ice cream scoop filled with mulberry ice cream sits in a pan of mulberry ice cream.

 Tangy and sweet mulberries give a simple vanilla no-churn ice cream base a splash of color and flavor.
-Ready for the freezer in 20 minutes, it’s the perfect recipe to take advantage of those deeply purple berries that are the pinnacle of summer produce.
+Ready for the freezer in 20 minutes, it’s the perfect mulberry recipe to take advantage of those deeply purple berries that are the pinnacle of summer produce.
 Ready to make this decadent frozen treat?
 Let’s do it!

 Ingredients for this recipe